Hamilton, New York

 Hamilton is a town in Madison County, New York, United States.
-The population was 6,690 at the 2010 census.
-The town is named after American Founding Father Alexander Hamilton.
+The population was 6,379 at the 2020 census.
+The town is named after American Founding Father Alexander Hamilton and is a college town, with Colgate University dominating the town's employment, culture and population.

-The Town of Hamilton contains a village also named Hamilton, the site of Colgate University.
-The village is on the county's border.
+The town of Hamilton contains a village also named Hamilton.

 History

-The location was formerly called Payne's Corners.
-The Town of Hamilton was established in 1795, before the county was formed, from the Town of Paris in Oneida County.
+The location was formerly called "Payne's Corners".
+The town of Hamilton was established in 1795, before the county was formed, from the town of Paris in Oneida County.
 The original town was reduced to create new towns in the county.